yusuke85/javascript-module-2-todo-workshop/README.md

 Despite the fact that it's always JavaScript, there are some key differences that make the experience radically different.

-1. **Full user-level system access.**
-This is one of the most exciting things about node.js.
-Unlike the browser where Javascript is sandboxed for your safety, node.js has full access to the system like any other native application.
-This means you can read and write directly to/from the file system, have unrestricted access to the network, can execute software and more.
-This means writing full desktop software is possible with node.js even including a UI through modules like electron.
-This means that javascript ran through node.js needs to be treated with the same level of caution as running C++, java, or any other language directly on your system.
-Never run untrusted javascript in node.js.
+1. **Full user-level system access.** This is one of the most exciting things about NodeJS.
+Unlike the browser where Javascript runs in **an isolated environment in which potentially unsafe software code can execute** without affecting network resources or local applications.
+Whereas NodeJS has full access to the system like any other computer application.
+This means you can read and write directly to/from the file system/ hard drive, have unrestricted access to the network, can execute software and more.
+This means writing full desktop software is possible with node.js even including a UI (user interface) through modules like electron.
 &nbsp;
-2. **Global instead of Window**
-In the browser, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs like Cookies.
-Those do not exist in Node.js, of course.
-You don't have the `document`, `window` and all the other objects that are provided by the browser.
+2. Both NodeJS and Browser have some things in common such as `console.log()`.
+But in the browser, most of the time what you will be doing is interacting with the **DOM** which does not exist in NodeJS.
-&nbsp;
-3. **CommonJS**
-Another difference is that Node.js uses the CommonJS module system, while in the browser we are starting to see the ES Modules standard being implemented.
-In practice, this means that for the time being you use `require()` in Node.js and `import` in the browser.
 ### The DOM
 Your webpages are made up of a bunch of HTML elements, nested within each other (parents and children).
 But JavaScript doesn't know about any of that.
 Thankfully, in JavaScript we have access to this "DOM" object (Document Object Model) which is actually a representation of our webpage that JavaScript can work with.